YINI-lang/YINI-spec/YINI-Specification.md

 **Note:** Text MUST be enclosed in quotation marks to be parsed as a string literal.

-**YINI supports three string literal forms:** single-line quoted strings, Classic strings, and Triple-Quoted strings.
+**YINI supports a number of string literal forms:** single-line quoted strings, Classic strings, and Triple-Quoted strings.
 String behavior is determined by the optional prefix before the opening quote sequence.

 The `R` prefix is optional and has no semantic effect because Raw strings are the default.
 The `C` prefix enables escape-sequence interpretation.